SherG/tester1/site/content/products/_index.md

         Short workouts.
 Superior results.
 Our safety-first personal training is rooted in the best exercise science.
     - image: /img/workout-for-over-50.webp
-      text: >
+      text: |
         Expert motivation.

-        We use philosophic practice to help you align your thinking with action.
+        We use philosophic practice to help you align your mind and actions.
     - image: /img/francisco-villalobos-nyc.webp
       text: >+
         20 Years of Experience.